Pylons/pyramid/docs/narr/project.rst

    :linenos:

 #.
 Line 1 imports the :term:`Configurator` class from
-   :mod:`repoze.bfg.configuration` that we use later.
+   :mod:`pyramid.configuration` that we use later.

 #.
 Line 2 imports the ``get_root`` function from
    :mod:`myproject.models` that we use later.

 #.
-Lines 4-13 define a function that returns a :mod:`repoze.bfg`
+Lines 4-13 define a function that returns a :mod:`pyramid`
    WSGI application.
 This function is meant to be called by the :term:`PasteDeploy` framework as a result of running ``paster serve``.